Course Outline

 Goal:

-The purpose of this task is to develop an evidence summary and critically appraise empirical research.
+The purpose of this task is to critically appraise the quality of empirical research and apply findings to evidence-based practice in your profession.

 Product: Written Piece